-As shown in Map 4, at right, intersections prone to fatal and severe crashes tend to be located along high-traffic and higher-speed corridors or within more densely populated areas, such as Gainesville.
+As shown in Map 4 intersections prone to fatal and severe crashes tend to be located along high-traffic and higher-speed corridors or within more densely populated areas, such as Gainesville.
 In particular, key corridors include:

-- ➔ Cornelia Highway
+- Cornelia Highway

-- Green Street
+- → Green Street

-- Holiday Road/Friendship Road
+- → Holiday Road/Friendship Road

-- ➔ Jesse Jewell Parkway
+- → Jesse Jewell Parkway

-- ➔ Queen City Parkway
+- Queen City Parkway

-- ➔ Thompson Bridge Road
+- Thompson Bridge Road

 As noted, the HIIN includes all modes of travel.
 Naturally, there is some overlap between crashes included in this network and crashes in other HINs.
 Among severe crashes within 300 feet of intersections, motorcycle crashes on collectors and arterials stood out.
-Between 2018 and 2022, there were 37 serious injury and eight fatal motorcycle crashes near intersections.
+Between 2018 and 2022, there were 37 serious injury and 8 fatal motorcycle crashes near intersections.